Consulting Terminology: 120+ Buzzwords to Know

 Example: We need to streamline our inventory management system to reduce costs and improve productivity.

 Summer: Short for summer intern.
+A student working at a consulting firm during the summer.

-Example: Is she a full-time consultant or just a Summer?
+Example: Is she a full-time consultant or just a summer?

 Example: The partnership between our two companies created synergies that benefited both parties.